RoySadaka/lpd/README.md

         def __init__(self, apply_on_phase=Phase.BATCH_END, apply_on_states=[State.TRAIN, State.VAL]):
             super(MyAwesomeCallback, self).__init__(apply_on_phase, apply_on_states)

-            # adding CallbackMonitor to track VAL LOSS with regards to MIN (lower is better) and patience or 20 epochs
+            # adding CallbackMonitor to track VAL LOSS with regards to MIN (lower is better) and patience of 20 epochs
-            self.val_loss_monitor = CallbackMonitor(patience=20, MonitorType.LOSS, StatsType.VAL, MonitorMode.MIN)
+            self.val_loss_monitor = CallbackMonitor(MonitorType.LOSS, StatsType.VAL, MonitorMode.MIN, patience=20)

         def __call__(self, callback_context: CallbackContext): # <=== implement this method!
             # same as before, using callback_context, you can access anything in your trainer